Exceptional Contribution Payments (ECPs)

 - Accepting additional responsibilities to free colleagues from time consuming tasks.

-How is an ECP recommended through the ASR process?
+How is an ECP recommended through the ADR process?

-The ASR reviewer must clearly highlight the reasons why an ECP should be awarded in Section A3 (Reviewer's Comments) of the ASR form.
+The ADR reviewer must clearly highlight the reasons why an ECP should be awarded in Section A3 (Reviewer's Comments) of the ADR form.

-A copy of the whole ASR form, and any other relevant evidence, should be sent to the Head of Department.
+A copy of the whole ADR form, and any other relevant evidence, should be sent to the Head of Department.

 Heads of Department should inform those individuals who have been put forward, explaining that a nomination is not a guarantee of success.

-The Divisional Head then considers nominations across all their departments.
+The Divisional Head then considers nominations across all their departments, where appropriate via a moderation panel.

 Is there a limit to the number of ECPs a member of staff can receive?